 Maintaining a healthy weight is key to keeping your dog happy and well.
 Putting on extra kilos can place them at risk of disease, impede exercise, and significantly reduce lifespan.
 Despite the seriousness of the issue, many of us don’t even realise our pups have put on a few.
 This can be for a several reasons: their fur or body shape makes it hard to tell, we aren’t aware of the ideal weight, or we just think they look cute the way they are.
 Here’s how to tell if your dog is overweight.

-How to Tell If Your Dog Is Overweight
+How to Check If Your Dog Is Overweight

 Research indicates that 60% of dogs are overweight or obese, but only 15% of owners are aware of it.
 Those figures show that we could all probably stand to think about our mate’s waist line a little more.

 So, how to tell if your dog is overweight?
+First, it’s useful to know that certain dog breeds gain weight more easily than others.
 Even if you have regular check ups with your vet, they might be hesitant to mention it.
 It’s a sensitive subject and feedback many owners aren’t open to.
 Asking your them specifically about your dog’s weight during a check up can show that you’re open to discuss this important health indicator.
 Because while it can hurt to admit our pet is overweight, it’s vital we’re realistic and honest with ourselves about their bodies and health.

 Weight guides and BMI calculators can be misleading when it comes to judging what’s a healthy weight for your dog.
 Skip them and try these easy steps.